 Despite being a sunny city in the subtropical part of the North Island, Whangarei is too often overlooked when planning a road trip in New Zealand.
 That makes it all the more appealing for travellers wanting to get an off-the-beaten-track experience while still enjoying the convenience of being close to a city.
-Surrounding Whangarei are beautiful beaches, volcanic-formed mountains and rolling farmland which provides a stunning natural playground for activities.
-Find out what sort of activities with this list of the best things to do in Whangarei!
+Surrounding Whangarei are beautiful beaches, volcanic-formed mountains, and rolling farmland which provide a stunning natural playground.
+Make the most of this playground with this list of the best things to do in Whangarei!

 1. Check out Whangarei Falls and the AH Reed Kauri Park

 Linked by a gorgeous riverside walkway, Whangarei Falls and AH Reed Kauri Park are two natural attractions in Whangarei you can’t miss!
-Be blown away by the beauty of the 26m (85ft)-high waterfall, then follow the Hatea River Walk to a boardwalk through ancient kauri forest.
-The AH Reed Kauri Park is home to some of the largest trees in New Zealand.
-Find out more about these walks in the 12 Whangarei Walks You Can’t Miss.
+Be blown away by the beauty of the 26 m (85 ft)-high waterfall, then follow the Hatea River Walk to a boardwalk through ancient kauri forest with some of the largest trees in New Zealand.
+Find out more about these walks in the 20 Best Walks in Whangarei & Whangarei Heads.

-Location: Whangarei Falls is well signposted on Ngunguru Road, Tikipunga, approximately 5km (3 miles) from Whangarei city centre.
-Alternatively, you can park at the AH Reed Park at Whareora Road, Tikipunga.
+Location: Whangarei Falls is well signposted on Ngunguru Road, Tikipunga, approximately 5 km (3 mi) from Whangarei city centre.
+Alternatively, you can park at the AH Reed Kauri Park on Whareora Road, Tikipunga.

 2. Walk the Hatea Loop Walkway

-Starting in the picturesque city centre of the Town Basin, the Hatea Walkway highlights the best of Whangarei city in a 4.2km (3.6 miles) walk.
-See Maori sculptures, amazing bridges turned into works of art, and learn about the local heritage through interpretation panels.
-This is the must-do in Whangarei to really make the most of the city centre.
+Starting in the picturesque city centre of the Town Basin, the Hatea Loop Walkway highlights the best of Whangarei city in a 4.2 km (3.6 mi) walk/cycle trail.
+See Maori sculptures and amazing bridges turned into works of art, and learn about the local heritage through interpretation panels.
+This is a must-do in Whangarei if you want to make the most of the city centre.